ifilot/bramble/docs/installation.rst

       Peak Memory Bandwidth (GB/s): 1008.1

 .. note::
-   There is currently no support for using multiple GPUs. :program:`Bramble` automatically selects the first GPU available and executes the code on this GPU.
+   * There is currently no support for using multiple GPUs. :program:`Bramble` automatically selects the first GPU available and executes the code on this GPU.
 Multi-GPU support is however in development.
+   * The functionality of `bramblecuda` is only for showing information on the GPUs available on your system.
+The actual GPU-accelerated calculation is still handled by the `bramble` executable.

 Testing
 -------